 - Wait 24 hours before cleaning and disinfecting to minimize potential for other employees being exposed to respiratory droplets.
 If waiting 24 hours is not feasible, wait as long as possible.

-Advanced Urgent Care & Occupational Medicine Currently offers both the COVID-19 Nasal Swab and IgG Antibody Test.
-We will happily provide treatment plans for all patients regardless of their test results.
-To be tested for COVID-19 click HERE.
+Advanced Urgent Care & Occupational Medicine offers COVID-19 testing.
+We provide treatment for all patients regardless of their test results.
+To learn more about our COVID-19 testing process, please click here.